 Professors can put library materials on reserve for their classes to use.
 Reserves are available at the Check Out Desk and electronic items are available online.
-To see what reserves are available for your course, use Ares.
+To see what reserves are available for your course, use Blackboard.

 Lockers are located on floors 3 - 7 of the Library, and are a convenient place to store your study materials.
 You can get a locker either for a semester or for a day.
 Daily locker keys can be checked out at the Check Out Desk.
 To reserve a locker for the entire semester, you'll need to fill out the Online Application Form.